 Don’t bring your Kindle charger, though.
 Just bring a tiny USB to micro USB cord you can plug into your computer.

-Recommended: I’ve had my BackBeat FIT headphones for going on a year now, and they’re still going strong despite heavy use.
-They’re super light, and though they look stiff in the the pictures, they’re actually a flexible rubber and very comfortable.
+The BackBeat FIT are super light, the battery lasts 7+ hours and charges fast, and though they look stiff in the pictures, they’re actually a flexible rubber and very comfortable.

-To have a minimalist packing list requires maximum flexibility, so ensure every piece of clothing matches with the others.
-Leave the crazy colors and patterns at home.
+A minimalist packing list requires maximum flexibility, so ensure every piece of clothing matches with the others.
 Also, always choose easy-to-wash, difficult-to-stain, and quick-to-dry synthetic fabrics over cotton.

 - Look somewhat dressy, but feel sporty

 - Deep pockets

 - Drawstring (so no need for a belt)

 Recommended: Lululemon ABC Pants look like khakis, but are super stretchy and comfortable.
 The fabric is quick-drying and easy to maintain.
 The only knock on them is they don’t have a drawstring, so be sure to get a perfect-fitting waist.